rubengardner/OsteopathyWeb/README.md

 * Individuals wanting to inmerge themselves in a new self-care practice.

 ## 1.2.
 Colour scheme and font
-A color scheme that consisisted of different tones of blue and grey was used. this give a relaxing experience to the user.
+A color scheme that consisisted of different tones of blue and grey was used.
+This gives a relaxing experience to the user.
 The differnet colors used where:

 * #b1dfd7: Primarily for the text colour.
 * #075547, #252526: Used as a linear gradient in the background.
+* rgba(12, 8, 5, 0.8): Usead as background in the nav bar.
 * rgba(19, 163, 132, 0.2): Used as a background for the headings.
 * #649B92: Used to create the form section and the schedule section.

 ## 1.3.
 Color scheme